jedisct1/libsodium-doc/secret-key_cryptography/aead.md

 Still, it may be an issue if an attacker has the ability to force a recipient to use a different key than the one used for encryption.

 If that turns out to be a concern, the following can be done:

+* Use the AEGIS ciphers, that are assumed to be safe against these attacks.

+or with other ciphers:

 * Prepend `H(key, nonce || ciphertext_tag)` to the ciphertext
 * Verify this prior to decryption.
 This can be done with `crypto_auth()` and `crypto_auth_verify()`.